AgusSaMac/Frontend-Mentor-Challenges/qr-code-component-main/README.md

 ### Useful resources

 - [Flexbox Guide](https://flaviocopes.com/flexbox/) - This site helped me to better understand how flexbox works and how its attributes work.
-- [Choose CSS Units](https://getflywheel.com/layout/choose-css-unit-create-better-site-layouts-how-to/) - Article descriving the types of units available.
+- [Choose CSS Units](https://getflywheel.com/layout/choose-css-unit-create-better-site-layouts-how-to/) - Article describing the types of units available.
 As a newbie this was a Godsend as I am still learning the basics.
 (05/07/22)

 ## Author